Yiannimoustakas/sei31-homework/warmups/week11/day05_isogram_finder/README.md

 - There must be no repeating letters anywhere in the string.

 - The strings are case insensitive.
-Different Cases letters are still counted.
+Different Cased letters are still counted.

 ```
 isIsogram("Dermatoglyphics") //, true );